Zoneomics Logo

 (2)

-Total area for coop and covered run shall be limited to no more than 120 square feet.
+Total area for coop and covered run shall be limited to no more than 120 square feet in area.

 (c)